frictionlessdata/pm-metrics/README.md

 `python process.py`

 5. Voilà!
-You will find a CSV file called `frictionless-data-repos` in the same directory
+You will find a CSV file called `repos-metrics.csv` in a new directory called `data`.

 ## Troubleshooting requirements install